SeedyROM/timestamp-cli/README.md

 # 🕒 timestamp-cli

-`timestamp` is a command to generate timestamps (in milliseconds) with a human readable interface.
+`timestamp` is a command to generate timestamps (in milliseconds or seconds) with a human readable interface.

 Supported periods: `minute` `hour` `day` `month` `year`